The Lumineers: 2010–2013: The Lumineers

+As of February 2025 the song had been streamed more than 1.4 billion times on Spotify and 356 million on YouTube.

 On November 23, 2012, The Lumineers released Winter, an EP version of their self-titled debut album.
 On December 5, 2012, The Lumineers were nominated for two Grammy Awards for Best New Artist and Best Americana Album.

 Continuing into 2013, "Ho Hey" would spend eight consecutive weeks atop Billboard's Adult Pop Songs chart.
 Simultaneously, "Stubborn Love", the second single off their self-titled album, would see two four-week runs at number one on the Adult Alternative Songs chart.

 The Lumineers headline shows in the Northeastern U.S. were announced for February 2013 and quickly sold out.
 Similarly, the band's tours of the UK, Europe and Australia in early 2013 sold out all shows, after many shows were moved to larger venues.

 "Submarines" was released as the third single on July 30, 2013.
 The band performed "Ho Hey" and "Submarines" on The Colbert Report in July 2013.
 In August 2013, "Ho Hey" would become the 10th song to reach a 60th week on the Billboard Hot 100 chart, eventually finishing its run on the Hot 100 after 62 weeks, one of the highest runs in the chart's history.
 Subsequently, on August 20, 2013, a deluxe edition of their debut album was released, which included five bonus tracks, over 25 minutes of video footage and a 28-page booklet.
 Several songs by the band were used in the television series Reign.
 "Scotland", in particular, was used as the theme song for the series, and was co-written by and features a performance from Jason "Jay" Van Dyke, who sometimes played with Schultz and Fraites before their move to Denver.